landlab/landlab/docs/source/development/practices/develop_with_git.rst

    $ git checkout master
    $ git merge my-branch-name

-In the app, create the merge by making a “pull request” using the button in the top right.
+In the app, create the merge by making a "pull request" using the button in the top right.
 The process is fairly self explanatory, and provides a preview of whether there will be any conflicts.
 Once you've created the merge, click through the hyperlink and merge it into the master on the